-The insights industry exists to help business make better decisions: the bigger the decision, the more important it is to get right.
+The insights industry exists to help businesses make better decisions: the bigger the decision, the more important it is to get right.
 Historically, the answer has been a large sample quantitative study with the understanding that more people mean less risk.

 REAL Insight’s journey into the insights industry is unique.
 Our long history with in-store intercepts gives us a rare appreciation for authentic feedback from real people within the right scope for the research.
 Because of our inception as an in-context intercept company, we were free from many of the industry norms rampant with methods like surveys and focus groups.
 As a result, we learned what sample sizes worked for the custom approaches we developed.

 The saying goes that there is comfort in numbers, but numbers don’t necessarily get you to the right business decisions.
 Leveraging more reliable inputs from authentic participants’ in-context behavior versus stated behavior from quantitative panel participants shouldn’t be viewed as apples to apples when it comes to appropriate sample sizing.

 Sample Size is Not a Magic Number